 Repository and cloud infrastructures

-WP3 will aim at harmonizing and unifying in silico analysis protocols (including variant identification and functional interpretation) across EUCANCan nodes, to allow the posterior exchange and integration of the results of the different studies generated, setting up a common technical environment for genome analysis that allows and promotes the sharing of data.
+WP3 aimed at harmonizing and unifying in silico analysis protocols (including variant identification and functional interpretation) across EUCANCan nodes, to allow the posterior exchange and integration of the results of the different studies generated, setting up a common technical environment for genome analysis that allows and promotes the sharing of data.
 Deliverables from this WP include compute facilities, open to EUCANCan and ARGO participants, which implement standard alignment, variant-calling, and genome annotation pipelines.

 A federation of data portals for interoperability across EUCANCan nodes and responsible sharing of patient genomic data

-WP4 will work to (1) install a toolset in each EUCANCan node to index genomic data files and publish the metadata that describes these files to the Internet; (2) develop a metadata browser allowing researchers to discover EUCANCan-produced clinical/genomic data sets; (3) develop a service to be installed on each EUCANCan node to initiate a file transfer of a selected set of genomic files and their associated metadata; (4) informed by WP2, implement a uniform software pipeline for annotating the nature and functional impact of somatic and germline variants identified by genomic and transcriptomic sequencing; and (5) provide metadata search.
+WP4 worked to (1) install a toolset in each EUCANCan node to index genomic data files and publish the metadata that describes these files to the Internet; (2) develop a metadata browser allowing researchers to discover EUCANCan-produced clinical/genomic data sets; (3) develop a service installed on each EUCANCan node to initiate a file transfer of a selected set of genomic files and their associated metadata; (4) informed by WP2, implement a uniform software pipeline for annotating the nature and functional impact of somatic and germline variants identified by genomic and transcriptomic sequencing; and (5) provide metadata search.

 Standardized clinical reporting across sites